oymotion/gForceDataProtocolSample/README.md

 ## Build and run
 1. Open this project in Android Studio, and then build, install and run it on a phone with supported Android versions.

 2. Scan and select the gForce armband to connect.
-Once the connection succeeds, you will be able to see the data (e.g. quaterions and gestures) gets displayed.
+Once the connection succeeds, wear it on your right forearm and you will be able to see the data (e.g. quaterions and gestures) gets displayed.

 [gForceArmBand]: https://oymotion.github.io/doc/gForce100UserGuide/
 [gForceDataProtocol]: https://oymotion.github.io/doc/gForceDataProtocol/